 - Niche websites

-Tip 2: Requirements.
-What should this theme be able to achieve?
+What should the theme be able to do?

-I have also compiled a list of the requirements for a WordPress theme, to help you:
+I have also compiled a list to help you with the requirements for a WordPress theme:

 - Slider: Should a slider be used and already integrated in Theme ?